KaniBog/KaniBog-s-Portfolio/README.md

 ![Removing Duplicates Query](images/removing_duplicates.png)

-Now the data is clean enough for the following sections of Explorotary Data Analysis (EDA).
+Now the data is clean enough for the following sections of Exploratory Data Analysis (EDA).

 ---

 # 🏭 2.
 Industry-level Layoff Severity — Two Ways of Measuring the Same Story
 To understand: **Which industries cut the deepest?**, I looked at layoffs in two different ways:
 ---

 ## 1. Average % of Workforce Laid Off (Company-level Severity)